janlelis/idiosyncratic-ruby.com/source/posts/4-what-the-pack.html.md

     [1, 2].pack("S!*") # => "\x01\x00\x02\x00"

-If you do not want to depend on what byte sizes you operating system defines, you can omit the `!` and it will use a fixed byte size (the exception is *int*, which will always use its native size).
+If you do not want to depend on what byte sizes you operating system defines, you can omit the `!` and it will use a fixed byte size (the exceptions being *int* and *pointer width*, which will always use their native size).

 ### C | An Unsigned `Integer` per Byte